Clarification of Questions on Emptiness

 Correct.

 Further, we’re not starting with an affirmation of how something exists and then removing something from it – removing the false projection that we superimpose on that object, even if we are focusing on “no such thing” as what we removed.
 We are not first affirming that objects exist as dependent arisings and then negating from them that they have self-established existence.
 Nor are we first affirming existence established merely in terms of dependent arising and negating that it is self-established existence.
-The refutation is not "dependently arising existence is not self-established existence."
+The refutation is not “dependently arising existence is not self-established existence.”
 We are not asserting something on the side of the object that we are affirming and then negating something that is impossible that is additional about it.
-The negation is merely "There is no such thing as self-established existence."
-Such a negation is non-implicative and the words of the negation do not leave anything behind that they imply.
+The negation is merely “there is no such thing as self-established existence.”
+Such a negation is non-implicative, and the words of the negation do not leave anything behind that they imply.

-Now, when we are no longer focused on "no such thing" in total absorption, then during the subsequent attainment or subsequent realization phase of our meditation, something appears.
+Now, when we are no longer focused on “no such thing” in total absorption, then during the subsequent attainment, or subsequent realization phase of our meditation, something appears.
 We explicitly understand that the existence of what appears is established merely in terms of mental labeling, while implicitly understanding there is no such thing as self-established existence.

-In the case of Svatantrika, the line of reasoning they use to negate true, unimputed existence affirms as its topic "self-established phenomena" and then the thesis it is proving is that they lack true, unimputed existence, because such existence is impossible.
-After demonstrating that such existence is impossible, Svatantrika comes to the conclusion "There is no such thing as true, unimputed existence of self-established phenomena."
-Prasangika logic does not start by first asserting "merely dependently arising phenomena" and then trying to prove that they lack self-established existence.
+In the case of Svatantrika, the line of reasoning they use to negate true, unimputed existence affirms as its topic “self-established phenomena,” and then the thesis it is proving is that they lack true, unimputed existence because such existence is impossible.
+After demonstrating that such existence is impossible, Svatantrika comes to the conclusion, “There is no such thing as true, unimputed existence of self-established phenomena.”
+Prasangika logic does not start by first asserting “merely dependently arising phenomena” and then trying to prove that they lack self-established existence.
 Prasangika logic merely points out the absurd conclusions that would follow if there were such a thing as self-established existence.
 The logic Prasangika uses does not affirm anything.

 Because Defining Characteristic Marks Are Not Established as Findable on the Side of Objects, Different Groups Can Validly Label Things Differently

 I have to interject here that we were speaking in terms of the self, of the person.
 If we speak in terms of phenomena, there are certain phenomena that are static, that don’t change.
-These are facts about things like their voidness, or categories.
-You could replace one category with another category, but a category itself doesn’t do anything.
+These are facts about things like their voidness or categories.
+We could replace one category with another category, but a category itself doesn’t do anything.
 We were speaking about a person, self, “me.”
 Go on.

 Second, we think that nothing has defining characteristics established from its own side.

-Yes, that pertains to everything; not just the self.
+Yes, that pertains to everything, not just the self.

-So the same object might be completely different for different subjects in different conditions and circumstances.
+So, the same object might be completely different for different subjects in different conditions and circumstances.
 Is this correct?

-Yes, that's correct.
-This is the example of humans perceiving something as a glass of water; hungry ghosts perceiving it as pus; and the gods perceiving it as nectar.
-All three are correct from the point of view of the class of beings that are perceiving it.
-So, there are defining characteristics of water, pus, and nectar; but they don’t exist on the side of this object establishing it as these three, because it couldn’t be all three at the same time.
-If a defining characteristic established it by its own power, from its own side, it could only be one thing; it couldn’t be several things.
-So the example that I love to use is we have twelve eggs.
+The example that I love to use is we have 12 eggs.
 If we look at the characteristics, they are divisible into three groups of four, four groups of three, six groups of two, two groups of six.
 Where are those defining characteristics of being divisible by four or being divisible by three?
-Can you find them in the twelve eggs?
+Can we find them in the 12 eggs?
 No. Can they be divided into three groups of four, etc.?
 Yes.
-So this divisibility by three or four – that is established by the mental label and is valid for those who want to make a three-egg omelet or a two-egg omelet or a four-egg omelet.
-They are all correct depending on the mental label, but the mental label can’t be found on the side of the twelve eggs.
-That’s the solution to the water, pus, nectar paradox.
+This divisibility by three or four, that is established by the mental label and is valid for those who want to make a three-egg omelet or a two-egg omelet or a four-egg omelet.
+They are all correct depending on the mental label, but the mental label can’t be found on the side of the 12 eggs.
+That’s the solution to the water, pus and nectar paradox.

 Understanding Emptiness Eliminates Even Unconscious Grasping

-We realize, through logic, that what I’m perceiving doesn't correspond to reality: it doesn’t correspond to anything real.
-The more that we are familiar with that, then the more we start to believe that that is correct.
-And so then, as I was explaining previously about mindfulness, we have to remind ourselves that this deceptive appearance is like a dream or whatever.
-But still we deal with things; it doesn’t mean that we don’t deal with things.
-Let's use a general example: a problem.
-There’s a situation where we’re out of work or our children are doing poorly in school or whatever the situation is.
-And of course, every moment of our experience is different and has different things that we’re seeing and doing and feeling and so on, because each moment of our life is changing.
-But we are picking our certain distinguishing characteristics of our experience and it can be labeled as "a problem."
-In our society we have such a convention as "problems;" people speak in terms of problems.
-And if we ask others who are valid sources of information, they’d agree, "Yeah, you have a problem."
-But does this problem exist establishing itself – this horrible problem out there – like a monster?
-Anybody who sees deepest truth would say "That’s false; it doesn’t exist as some monster out there, just standing there making trouble for you."
+Let’s use a general example of a problem.
+There’s a situation where we’re out of work, or our children are doing poorly in school, or whatever the situation is.
+Of course, every moment of our experience is different and has different things that we’re seeing, doing, feeling and so on, because each moment of our life is changing.
+However, we are picking certain distinguishing characteristics of our experience, and it can be labeled as “a problem.”
+In our society, we have such a convention as “problems”; people speak in terms of problems.
+If we ask others who are valid sources of information, they’d agree, “Yeah, you have a problem.”
+However, does this problem exist establishing itself – this horrible problem out there – like a monster?
+Anybody who sees deepest truth would say, “That’s false; it doesn’t exist as some monster out there, just standing there making trouble for you.”

 Phenomena Are Not Like Blank Cassettes onto Which Mental Labeling Projects Defining Characteristics